-The Department of Families, Seniors, Disability Services and Child Safety collects personal information for the purposes of processing applications under the RTI Act or the IP Act.
+The Department of Families, Seniors, Disability Services and Child Safety collects personal information for the purposes of processing applications under the RTI Act.
 It will be used for purposes related to processing your application including searching records and conferring with relevant parties as well as for general administrative purposes including reporting, performance improvement and assessing statutory compliance.
 Your personal information will be managed in accordance with the IP Act.

-Under the RTI and IP Acts, your personal information may be disclosed to other Queensland Government agencies for the purposes of transferring all or part of your application if necessary.
-It may also be disclosed to other parties for the purpose of ascertaining their views on disclosure of the documents to you, as provided for under the RTI Act and IP Acts.
-Your personal information may also be provided to monitoring and appeal bodies, including the Information Commissioner, for the purpose of participating in any external review or appeal processes relating to your application under the RTI or IP Acts or for monitoring of the department's compliance with the legislation.
+Under the RTI Act, your personal information may be disclosed to other Queensland Government agencies for the purposes of transferring all or part of your application if necessary.
+It may also be disclosed to other parties for the purpose of ascertaining their views on disclosure of the documents to you, as provided for under the RTI Act.
+Your personal information may also be provided to monitoring and appeal bodies, including the information commissioner, for the purpose of participating in any external review or appeal processes relating to your application under the RTI Act or for monitoring of the department's compliance with the legislation.